shettyh/contacts-book/README.md

 - [ ] Have cache/session in authentication middleware so that no need to query DB for user credentials validation.
 - [ ] Add Integration tests.
 - [ ] Add unit tests.
-- [ ] Horizontal scaling support with New SQL databases like Cockroach or TiDB
+- [ ] Horizontal scaling support with New SQL databases like Cockroach or TiDB.
+- [ ] Add docker file.
+- [ ] Add Makefile for build and test.